China stocks slip on slowdown fears despite surprise rate cuts

-SHANGHAI: China stocks fell on growth concerns on Monday after factory and retail activity slowed in July even as the central bank unexpectedly cut key rates to support the COVID-19 hit economy.

-The CSI300 index and the Shanghai Composite Index both slipped 0.1% at the end of the morning session.
+SHANGHAI: China stocks slipped on growth concerns on Monday after data showed economic activities and credit expansion slowed sharply in July even as the central bank unexpectedly cut key rates to support the COVID-19 hit economy.
+The CSI300 index closed down 0.1% while the Shanghai Composite Index ended almost flat.

 The People’s Bank of China (PBOC) on Monday lowered the rate on one-year medium-term lending facility (MLF) loans to 2.75% from 2.85% and the seven-day reverse repos rate to 2% from 2.1%.